First female president urges Tanzanians to unite after death of COVID sceptic Magufuli

 DaMina Advisors, a political risk advisory firm, predicted the new president was likely to make a public U-turn on her predecessor’s policy of COVID-19 denial and his generally negative attitudes toward foreign investors.

-Reporting by Nairobi newsroom; writing by Elias Biryabarema and Maggie Fick; editing by William Maclean
+Reporting by Nairobi newsroom; writing by Elias Biryabarema and Maggie Fick; Additional reporting by Robin Emmott in Brussels; editing by William Maclean

 Our Standards: The Thomson Reuters Trust Principles.